-The abbreviation LIX stands for Laboratoire d'Informatique de l'Ecole polytechnique (Laboratory of Informatics of the École polytechnique), where the letter X represents the Polytechnique per French tradition.
+The abbreviation LIX stands for Laboratoire d'Informatique de l'Ecole polytechnique (Computer Science Laboratory of the École polytechnique), where the letter X represents the Polytechnique per French tradition.
 LIX is a mixed research unit (UMR 7161) consisting of two tutelles: the École polytechnique and the National Center for Scientific Research (CNRS).
 LIX falls under the jurisdiction of the INS2I division (which stands for the National Institute of Sciences of Information and their Interactions) of CNRS.

 Auditions: between May 13 and May 24, 2019

 The Department of Computer Science at École Polytechnique welcomes applications for :

 - three Assistant Professors and one "Monge" assistant professor in Computer Science;

 - a MONGE assistant professor in Data Science and Artificial Intelligence;

 - an assistant professor in the Internet of Things.
 Positions starting September 2019.

 The chosen candidates will become a member of the LIX, where they will develop an original research activity in one of the existing teams.
 Henceforth, candidates must present a scientific project and/or expertise in one of the research domains of the LIX laboratory.

 The responsibilities and missions of Assistant Professor positions at Ecole Polytechnique are similar to positions of «Maître de Conférences» in French Universities.
 Monge positions are tenure-track positions of two times three years, during which the holder of the position will have to pass his «Habilitation à Diriger les Recherches» (habilitation thesis – the holder will benefit from a partial discharge of his teaching duties).
 After six years, the holder of the Monge position will be tenured as a professor (with responsibilities and missions analogous to the positions of « Professeur des Universités » in France), in case of a positive evaluation from the department committee.